alicewang65/myfitness/README.md

 These are links to specific issues I ran into while implementing my web app.
 These articles/posts helped me resolved bugs and troubleshoot general errors.

-1. Issue with req.user information not persisting after logging in (using Passport).
+1. [Stack Overflow Post](https://stackoverflow.com/questions/63152640/passport-js-sessions-react-accessing-req-user-from-any-route-other-than-th) - Issue with req.user information not persisting after logging in (using Passport).
 Resolved by adding ```{withCredentials: true}``` to the requesets that need the user info AND the login request (most important).
 Link to code where I added this [here](./client/src/api.js)

 ### Documentation